Save up to 25%… Shop Our Birthday Sale Now!

 Mushroom Ridges

-There are mushrooms whose undersides look deceptively similar to gills.
+There are mushrooms with undersides that look deceptively similar to gills.
 As mentioned in the previous section, these false gills are actually ridges.

 Mushroom ridges